 Finally, the small-scale size of LUC, like any other residential Liberal Arts & Sciences College in the Netherlands, allows for many other forms of initiative and informal activities in which both students and staff are involved.

 Students who have feedback, suggestions or other issues related to either Programme or College, should contact the student members of either the Programme Council or the College Council at all times.
-Opposite the lifts on floor 4, the photos of the members of Boards, Councils, and Major Team Leads are posted for your information.

 2 Meet the Staff

 2.1 College Board